We are serious about protecting your space. And of course, No teachers = No lessons!

-Update October 2021: These rules & requirements are in accordance with the NSW Government Public Health Order and guidelines.
-Following are required for term 4 2021.
+Update April 2022: These rules & requirements (subject to change) are in accordance with NSW Government Public Health Order and guidelines.
+The relaxation of rules by NSW Government may be extended at the discretion of Duck and Dive.
+Following are required until further notice.

 Arrive ready to swim if possible

 Swim / Change in designated areas / Go home